ds5110/git-intro/README.md

   * Make makes it particularly easy to provide clear instructions for every step in a pipeline, including data access.
   * If you're not sure why, then read: [Why Use Make?](https://bost.ocks.org/mike/make/) by the legendary Mike Bostock
   * Use the 6-month rule: document things so that, after 6 months away, you can instantly pick up where you left off.
+  That way, someone else with your skills should be able to reproduce your results.
 * For project websites and automated workflows, you have choices...
   * Plan on using [github pages](https://docs.github.com/en/pages/quickstart) to showcase your project portfolio.
   * There are many tools for automating workflows.
 With some notable exceptions, they cost money.